Fkmanny/learnlyapp/README.md

 - Responsive design for various screen sizes.
 - Feel free to explore the dashboard and customize it according to your needs.

-Tech Stack Used:
+## Tech Stack Used:

 - React
 - Next JS
 - Zustand State management system
 - Tailwind CSS
-- react-hot-toast
+- react-hot-toast (for quick and fluid notifications popups)
 - React-Icons